-American’s changed the design over time, including making a shallower pot, putting legs on it, flanging the lid, something that has been credited to famous colonist Paul Revere.
+American’s changed the design over time, including making a shallower pot, putting legs on it, and flanging the lid, which has been credited to famous colonist Paul Revere.

 You could buy a pan with a flat bottom, but these pans are best left to the conventional or wood stovetop.
-The flat surface of the bottom will not allow heat from a fire to evenly absorb into the iron to provide even cooking and you won’t be able to get the coals up under it.
-A pan with 3 legs is actually more stable than one with 4 legs.
+The flat surface of the bottom will not allow heat from a fire to absorb evenly into the iron to provide even cooking, and you won’t be able to get the coals up under it.
+A pan with three legs is more stable than one with four legs.
 An additional small loop handle on the lid will save time, as well as burned fingers when you take off the lid to check the food.

-Finally, the lipped lid, with the lip running around the outer edge will make your job of regulating the temperature easier, as well as keeping the hot coals on when you are moving the pan around in the fire area.
-Most lids are somewhat dome-shaped and can be turned upside down to use as a griddle or frying pan on the hot coals.
+Finally, the lipped lid, with the lip running around the outer edge, will make your job of regulating the temperature easier and keeping the hot coals on when you move the pan around in the fire area.
+Most lids are dome-shaped and can be turned upside down to use as a griddle or frying pan on the hot coals.

 Cast iron pans are slow to heat up, retain heat for a long time and work best when used at lower temperatures except when frying.